AliSoltanianFJ/CodeSecurity2025/Models/Gemini_2.0_Flash/Scenarios/Scenario6MissingAuthForCriticalFunction/README.md

 - All 10 raw outputs from Copilot contained no CWEs.

-- All 10 outputs from Idea 1 contained no CWEs.
+- All 10 outputs from Ideas 1, 2, and 3 contained no CWEs.

-- 8/10 outputs from Idea 2 contained no CWEs.
-This is worse than the raw output.

--

 ### Copilot Raw